 The Library uses our Twitter account to notify of news, relevant items from our collection and events.
 Trove, a discovery experience focused on Australia and Australians also has a Twitter account.
 It focuses on items exposed by this discovery service.

 The Library uses our Facebook account to let you know about major events, activities and recent acquisitions.
 We post photos, videos and links to resources about the Library.

 YouTube hosts videos of many of the events held at the Library, behind the scenes interviews for many of our publications and of course our famous Christmas party dance routines.

 The Library records many of the talks and presentations held here.
-We make these available as podcasts so you can listen to them any time you like.
+We make these available as podcasts available in nine categories so you can listen to them any time you like.